John French, 1st Earl of Ypres: Commander-in-Chief, Home Forces

-Animosity with Haig

 French became increasingly critical of Haig's Western Front Offensives, particularly the choice of Rawlinson to command the Somme.
-In August 1916 Robertson warned Haig that "Winston, French and various 'degommed people' are trying to make mischief".

 In October 1916, Lloyd George (then War Secretary) sought French's advice about recent press criticism of British artillery and discipline, then sent him to France to sound out the opinion of the French generals about why the French had gained ground with fewer losses on the Somme.
 Foch (C-in-C French Army Group North) confessed to Wilson that Haig's methods invited criticism, and Haig refused to meet him.
 Haig and Robertson were both concerned that Lloyd George might appoint French CIGS in Robertson's place.
 On 25 November 1916 the King summoned French to Buckingham Palace and warned him to stop criticising Haig.
 In January 1917 French refused an invitation from Secretary of State for War Edward Stanley, 17th Earl of Derby to dine with Haig, but on 22 June, after pressure from the King, a meeting was arranged for French and Haig to bury the hatchet, at which, by Haig's account, French confessed that in his bitterness at being removed from command he had "said things then which he was ashamed of now".
 Haig, according to his own diary, congratulated him for "speaking out like a man" and they shook hands as they parted, but their rapprochement was short-lived.

-Air Defence

 French took on responsibility for air defence and was frequently lobbied by local groups for better air defences.
 In January 1917 anti-aircraft guns were reallocated to anti-submarine warfare.
 After the Gotha raids in July 1917 a War cabinet sub-committee was set up and French urged that air be treated as a separate department going forward (which eventually became the Royal Air Force).
 More guns and fighter squadrons were provided, and Brigadier E. B. Ashmore was appointed to command London's air defence, reporting to French.